TheStarport/KnowledgeBase/File Structures/sur.md

 | scale       | uint8[3] | Bounding box size axes scales.  |
 | padding     | uint8    | Unused padding value.           |

-* Tree nodes are read until nodes end offset.
+* Tree nodes are read until nodes end offset in header.
 * Child offset is relative to itself and is 0 for end points.
 * Hull offset is relative to itself, negative number, and 0 for branch nodes.
 * Read axis multiplier components as unsigned byte, divide 0xFA and scale bounding box base size by them.